zhoupc/CNMF_E/README.md

 Example
 =======
 The best way to get started is running a demo script for analyzing an example data.
+We included two demo scripts for you to try.

+1. demo_endoscope.m : this demo is good for exploratory analysis of your data.
+It gives you a good sence of different stages of CNMF-E pipeline and how different parameter selections influce your final results.

 	`>> run demos/demo_endoscope.m `

+2. demo_large_data.m : this demo is good for processing large scale dataset with the minimal manual intervention.
+It's made for processing large amount of data.

+	`>> run demos/demo_large_data.m`

 Questions
 =======
 You can ask questions by sending emails to zhoupc1988@gmail.com or joining our [slack channel](https://beat-ica.slack.com) for discussions.
 You can send me an email for requiring an invitation to the slack channel or ask your collegues who joined the slack channel already for invitation.